dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 deletes only one `food` relationship.

-To delete all predicates of a given node :
+To delete all predicates of a given node:
 - make sure the node has a `dgraph.type` predicate
 - the type is defined by the [Dgraph type system]({{< relref "type-system.md" >}})
 - run a delete mutation specifying only the uid field :